Megawatt™ Performance Rock Sliders with Step for R1 Installation Instructions

 3. Carefully pry the front plastics off of the vehicle.

 Note: The underbody plastics you will be removing are all attached via metal expansion clips, (as well as any screws or bolts).
 These can be tricky to remove.
 To do so, carefully, but forcefully pry the panel away from the vehicle.
-If the clips do not release on their own, a second screw driver or pick can help help compress the clip enough to release it.
+If the clips do not release on their own, a second screw driver or pick can help compress the clip enough to release it.
 (An L-shaped pick or screwdriver can be useful for unclasping the back side of the clips).
 It is important to be patient during the process to avoid breaking the plastic which the clips are attached to.

 4. Using a socket extension, remove the 10mm bolt on the plastic panel located under the vehicle and ahead of the rear wheel.